Les bienfaits cachés des plantes sur le moral et la concentration - Verdeia

 The quality of light and surfaces around plants influences the mind as much as the chosen species.
 Soft halos, absorbent materials, and a sober palette extend the calming effect.

-• Textures : washed linen, boucle, jute, matte decorative pots ; limit glass and shiny metal.
+• Textures: washed linen, terry cloth, jute, matte stoneware; limit glass and shiny metal.

-Radiators and hot lamps dry out leaf edges.
-Keep at least 50 cm away and monitor the substrate.
+Radiators and hot lamps dry leaf edges.
+Keep at least 50 cm away and monitor substrate.

 6. Green rituals: gestures that refocus

 Plant care acts like a small active meditation.
-These rituals restore a calm presence and give a natural rhythm to the day.
+These rituals restore calm presence and give a natural rhythm to the day.
+Also learn how to welcome a new plant properly to start off right.

 Daily routine (3–5 min)